Gloucestershire Militia: Gloucestershire Trained Bands

+In 1638 the Gloucestershire Trained Bands consisted of 3120 men armed with 1826 muskets and 1294 Corslets (pikemen with armour), together with 200 horse.
 Gloucestershire also provided one of the largest contingents (1500 men) to the royal army for the Second Bishops' War in 1640, though like other counties many of the men sent were probably untrained hired substitutes.
 Charles I had attempted to reform the Trained Bands into a national force or 'Perfect Militia' answering to the king rather than local control.
 On 12 February 1641 a firm Royalist supporter, George Brydges, 6th Lord Chandos, was entrusted with organising the Militia of the County and City of Gloucester.
-Control of the militia was one of the major points of dispute between Charles I and Parliament that led to the English Civil War in 1642, but with a few exceptions neither side made much use of the militia during the war beyond securing the county armouries for their own full-time troops.
-Although both sides attempted to raise the Gloucestershire Trained Bands early in the war they failed, and Gloucester, Bristol and Cirencester were all secured for Parliament early in the war by regular troops of the Western Association before they were besieged by Royalist forces (only Gloucester held out).
+The Gloucester Trained Bands may have been organised as: